 For instance, here is a photo of a map wall in our home:

-Just looking at photos and hearing what works well for other families (or doesn’t work!) could be just what you need to come up with a classroom strategy of your own.
+Just looking at photos and hearing what works well for other families could be just what you need to come up with a classroom strategy of your own.
+I love learning from other parents more creative than me!

 A total homeschool classroom reno using IKEA components, taken from Confessions of a Homeschooler